Welcome to part 3 of 3 of this RE walkthrough. If you’ve somehow jumped straight in here, go look up the first 2 parts to catch up.

 Overall, a very challenging binary to reverse but very well put together.
 It gets progressively more challenging at a steady pace which I like.
 A great intro for beginners or if you’re like me, a good refresher on AT&T if its been a while.

-I had one last look through the code before I shut the book on this and I noticed that within the phase_defused function which is called at the end of every phase, there is a secret function which I missed!
-So look forward to a bonus blog that I’ll be doing on how to activate the secret phase and reverse it.
+I had one last look through the code before I shut the book on this and I noticed that within the phase_defused function which is called at the end of every phase, there is a secret function which I have not covered and will look into in the future if I get a chance.

 Thanks for reading.